Bolivian President Evo Morales called for new elections on Sunday following nationwide protests over a disputed vote that he claimed he had won.

 Bolivia's Defense Minister Javier Zabaleta initially played down the police protests, saying a "police mutiny occurred in a few regions," while Gen. Williams Kaliman, the military chief, said Saturday that the military had no plans to intervene.

-The final round of the Presidents ...
+The Latest on the outbreak of the ...